Scalar Types

 Data connectors can also define custom comparison operators using type custom.
 A custom operator is defined by its argument type, and its semantics is undefined.

-Aggregation Functions
+Aggregate Functions

-Aggregation functions extend the query AST with the ability to express new aggregates within the aggregates portion of a query.
+Aggregate functions extend the query AST with the ability to express new aggregates within the aggregates portion of a query.
 They also allow sorting the query results via the order_by query field.

 Note: data connectors are required to implement the count and count-distinct aggregations for columns of all scalar types, and those operator is distinguished in the query AST.
-There is no need to define these aggregates as aggregation functions.
+There is no need to define these aggregates as aggregate functions.

 For example, a data connector might augment a Float scalar type with a SUM function which aggregates a sum of a collection of floating-point numbers.